Developer Baylight’s plans for 20-storey pencil tower approved

 Source: Sergison Bates

-Wandsworth town centre is undergoing significant regeneration after brewer Young’s left its historic grade II*-listed Ram brewery complex in 2006 after nearly 500 years.
-That site was masterplanned as a mixed-use district by EPR and is now branded the Ram Quarter.
-Other developments are taking place upstream along the Wandle and around the town centre’s traffic-dominated one-way system.
+Wandsworth town centre is undergoing significant regeneration after Young’s left its historic grade II* Ram brewery complex in 2006 after nearly 500 years.
+The site was masterplanned as a mixed-use district by EPR.
+Other developments are taking place further along the Wandle and around the town’s traffic-dominated one-way system.
+The Wandle Valley was a centre of textile printing for about four centuries, with the chalk stream powering William Morris’ Merton Abbey mills and Liberty’s silk printing works among many others.